y330/FragmentQR/index.md

 #### **What are Text Fragments?**

 A Text Fragment is a part of a URL that specifies a piece of text to be scrolled into view and highlighted in yellow.
+Example:
  In Chromium 80+, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll-to-Text Fragment</a>.

 #### **What will FragmentQR do for me?**